MagnusNilsson/TeamHealthCheck/README.md

 2.1 Do you feel like the team has the skills, tools and resources (time, budget, staffing) required to do your job?
 1 - 5

-2.2 Do you trust your team members to reliably complete quality work on time?
+2.2 Do you feel like the team can commit to finish a certain amount of work for a certain deadline?
 1 - 5

 2.3 Do you feel like the team can hold team members accountable if they don’t do their job properly?
 1 - 5